bimdata/documentation-old/doc_sphinx/platform/collaborate.rst

     Ban a User exclude the User from all Projects of the Cloud.

+To revoke a member, click [Delete User] and confirm your action.
+The User has no longer access to your Project.

 .. _the Guided Tour about Roles chapter: ../tutorials/guided_tour.html#roles
 .. _the Collaborate section about Invitation: ../platform/collaborate.html